 Our curriculum offer, including employer-led projects, university challenges and enrichment activities, is designed to give students a well-rounded education to open up the best possible opportunities for future study and career progression.

-Students joining UTC in Year 9 begin their Key Stage 4 studies straight away, studying a combination of GCSEs and up to three technical qualifications for the Engineering specialism and one technical qualification for Life Sciences.
+Students joining UTC in Year 9 begin their Key Stage 4 studies straight away, studying a combination of GCSEs and up to three technical qualifications for the Engineering specialism and one technical qualification within the Health and Life Sciences Academy.

 - English Language